behnamnkp/Remotely-Sensed-Population-Displacement/README.md

 4. Push the changes to your forked repository: `git push origin feature/new-feature`
 5. Submit a pull request

-Please adhere to the [Code of Conduct](CODE_OF_CONDUCT.md) and follow the coding conventions specified in the project.
+Code of conduct: This repository and the manuscript are not publicly accessible at the moment, with the permission of the co-authors, this version is available exclusively to readers with access to this GitFront repository.
+Once the review process is complete and the manuscript is officially published or becomes publicly accessible, it will be made available to a broader audience.
+Until then, please note that access to the manuscript is limited to those who have access to this specific GitFront repository.

 ## License

-This project is not licensed yet.
+This project is not publicly licensed.

 ## Acknowledgments

-- This project was funded by [Data4Action project](https://covid19.ssri.psu.edu/data4action#:~:text=The%20Data%204%20Action%20Project,Clinical%20and%20Translational%20Science%20Institute.) and National Science Foundation (NSF)
+This project was funded by [Minerva Research Initiative and the Army Research Office](https://minerva.defense.gov/).
-- COVID-19 and Seasonal Influenza cases and vaccination were provided by PSU Health Services and Pennsylvania Department of Health.

 ## Contact

-For any questions, suggestions, or feedback, please contact us:
+For any questions, suggestions, or feedback, please contact me:

 - Email: bzn5190@psu.edu
 - Twitter: @behnam_nkp